DestinyVolt/D-D/homebrew/WildMaverick.md

 Additionally, if you use a non-magical object that forces a Saving Throw, you can use your Spell Save DC in place of the default DC.

-### Greater Gimmicks
+### Improved Wild Gimmicks
-Whenever you expend a spell slot to fuel a Wild Gimmick, you can do so as if using a spell slot one level higher than the spell slot you expend.
+Beginning at 7th level, whenever you expend a spell slot to fuel a Wild Gimmick, you can do so as if using a spell slot one level higher than the spell slot you expend.

-### Improved Quick Fingers
+### Wild Legerdemain
 Starting at 15th level, you can use the bonus action granted by your Quick Fingers to activate a Wild Gimmick that normally requires an action to use.

-### Level 18th Ability
+### Incendiary Chaos
-Once per long rest, you can use an action to magically create a Gnomengarde Grenade.
+Starting at 18th level, once per long rest, you can use an action to magically create a Gnomengarde Grenade.
 If not used by dawn, the Gnomengarde Grenade explodes immediately.

 ## Wild Gimmick Options